 DePaul Study Abroad is carefully monitoring the COVID-19 pandemic, and this program is currently moving forward.
 If the program is canceled prior to departure, students will be refunded 100% of the program fee and withdrawn from any associated classes with no penalty or tuition charges.
 Study Abroad has also modified the standard Withdrawal Policy, and any students who commit to this program and decide to withdraw 90+ days prior to the program start date will not be charged any withdrawal fees.
 For more information, go to the DePaul Study Abroad COVID-19 Updates page.

 If you are planning to study abroad and do not have a passport, apply for one immediately.
 Some programs require students to obtain student visas.
 In that case, contact the country's local consulate or embassy for up-to-date instructions.
 As of this publication, students traveling with US passports on the FY@broad Ireland program DO NOT need a visa.
 Please note that visa requirements can change quickly.
 Study Abroad will update this website to reflect changes as they become available.

 Here are some helpful tips from former students who have participated in this program:

 Have plenty of money with you and a way to get more money in case you run out.

 Don’t forget to let your bank know the duration and location of your trip.

 Make sure you have your phone service set up to be abroad.

 Pack so you’re prepared for everything, but try to pack as light as possible.
 There is a lot of walking and lugging around suitcases and lifting them on and off buses, trains, and sidewalks.

 Double check that you have EVERYTHING before you leave a hotel or city.
 Make a list of everything you brought and go through it every time you leave for a different town.

-Be sure to complete the journal assignment daily, so you’re not spending the entire plane ride home trying to do it all at once.
+Be sure to complete the journal assignment daily so you do not spend the plane ride home trying to do them all at once.